-PaintCare continued to distribute print materials to retailers for them to make available to consumers to educate them about the PaintCare program.
-Staff fulfilled requests for materials totaling 1,234 brochures, mini cards, fact sheets, posters, and other materials during the year.
+PaintCare distributed print materials to retailers for them to make available to consumers to educate them about the PaintCare program.
+Staff fulfilled requests for materials totaling 52,659 brochures, mini cards, fact sheets, posters, and other materials during the year.
 Program staff also delivered additional materials in person during site visits.

 PaintCare provided counter mats to retailers for use in the paint department to reference when customers have questions.
 The counter mat is popular with retailers and more likely than the poster to be seen by customers while they wait for their paint to be mixed.